 The official SKSD website is maintained through the Community Relations Department.
 The SKSD district website is full of valuable information featuring websites for all schools and departments.
 Parents, students, community members, and staff can search information about the newest graduation requirements, print out a form for renting a school district facility, find out what's on the lunch menu for next week, or look for staff development opportunities.

-Student Calendar and Parent Guide
+Student Calendar and Parent Guide - suspended for 23/24

 A resource of information on South Kitsap School District, the student calendar and parent guide is published annually and distributed at the beginning of the school year.

 In 2005, Wave Broadband and South Kitsap School District teamed up to create a unique partnership.
 SKTV is a new 24-hour cable channel (channel 205) that runs live and taped programming provided by the South Kitsap High School (SKHS) Video Production Class.
 SKSD announcements, events, and other SKHS programming are also aired on SKTV.
 The channel is currently only available to Wave Broadband customers.
 Community Relations staff oversees all programming for SKTV.

 We are excited to share information about our partnership with Peachjar to help us unite schools, parents, and communities in our collective mission to elevate student outcomes!
 Peachjar’s platform streamlines school-to-home communication by distributing valuable school and community resources directly to families as digital flyers.
 By enabling our district to go paperless, Peachjar helps us save thousands of trees each year.

 Peachjar organizes all important school and community information in one place!
 In addition to receiving emails from your school, look for the ‘Peachjar’ button or icon on your school website to view all active flyers.